Skip To Content

 Click Here To Read More About Our Materials

-Be aware that a precision die stamper will often specialize in materials of certain sizes and thicknesses and specify a maximum press tonnage.
-CEP Technologies, for example, works with blanks up to 6” x 6”, and thicknesses less than 0.080,” as well as a maximum of 60 tons per press.
-A specialist stamper like this will be highly familiar with the materials and processes used for miniature to small stampings.
+CEP works with blanks up to 6” x 6”, and thicknesses less than 0.080,” as well as a maximum of 60 tons per press.

 Progressive die stamping is a fast, economical way to manufacture a large volume of custom parts.
 The process is highly repeatable, which means more in-tolerance parts and less scrap and rework.

-Look for a stamper who provides project lifetime tool maintenance, like CEP Technologies.
+At CEP, we provide project lifetime tool maintenance.
 The ability to repair, sharpen, and maintain tooling and dies saves you time and money in the long run instead of having to manufacture new tooling at future points in production.

 • Engine, transmission, and advanced driver assistance systems (ADAS) sensors